bcahtechstuffs/discord-raid-script/README.md

-# discord-bot-raid-script
+# discord-raid-script
-nothing to write yet
+a minimal script solely to raid a Discord server
+# USE AT YOUR OWN RISK!!!